Don Valley Academy: History

-In 2006, Don Valley became a Performing Arts College.
-Every student has a choice of dramatic arts or media to study.
-In 2011, Don Valley became an academy progressing from a performing arts school.
+College.
+Every student was given a choice of dramatic arts or media to study.

+In September 2011, the school converted to an academy, joining Schools Partnership Trust Academies (now Delta Academies Trust) and reopening as Don Valley Academy.

 Doncaster Collegiate Sixth Form

-The school is part of the Doncaster Collegiate Sixth Form which combines the sixth form offering from Ash Hill Academy, De Warenne Academy, Don Valley Academy, Rossington All Saints Academy and Serlby Park Academy.
+The school was part of the Doncaster Collegiate Sixth Form which combined the sixth form offering from Ash Hill Academy, De Warenne Academy, Don Valley Academy, Rossington All Saints Academy and Serlby Park Academy.